Amitc4/offtherecordapp/README.md

 </p>

 *Buying second-hand vinyl online is a gamble when relying solely on subjective seller grading.
-Off The Record uses computer vision and multimodal AI to inspect vinyl surfaces objectively, automate wishlist matching, and facilitate secure peer-to-peer trades.*
+Off The Record uses computer vision and multimodal Vinyl grading to inspect vinyl surfaces objectively, automate wishlist matching, and facilitate secure peer-to-peer trades.*

 ---
 </div>